 Undergraduate and Graduate Programs in Medieval Studies

-Fencing Center of Chicago
+My club: Fencing Center of Chicago

-My USFA ranking: D12 Foil
+My USFA rating: B18 Foil

 My best results:

-Silver Medalist, Veteran's Women's Foil 40-49, USFA Summer Nationals, Anaheim 2012.
+Silver Medalist, Veteran's Women's Foil 40-49, USFA Summer Nationals, Anaheim, CA, July 2012.

-8th Place Finalist, Veteran Women's Foil 40-49; Top 32, Div II Women's Foil, USFA Summer Nationals, Reno 2011.
+8th Place Finalist, Veteran Women's Foil 40-49; Top 32, Div II Women's Foil, USFA Summer Nationals, Reno, NV, July 2011.

-5th Place Finalist, Veteran Women's Foil 40-49, USFA Summer Nationals, Atlanta 2010
+5th Place Finalist, Veteran Women's Foil 40-49, USFA Summer Nationals, Atlanta, GA, July 2010.

-George Hardy’s Ankerstein Builders' Page
+George Hardy’s Ankerstein Page (with many useful links)

-Text and photographs copyright Rachel Fulton Brown, 2002-2012.
+Text and photographs copyright Rachel Fulton Brown, 2002-present.